 Welcome to Campbellville

-The General store left, with a barn behind it, the dam
+The General store left, with a barn behind it,

-that used the covered bridge (just out of site on the
+road coming south that used the covered bridge

-right of the photo).
+(just out of site on the right of the photo).

-Lick creek road left, heading south paralell with Lick
+Lick creek road left, heading south parallel with Lick creek toward Hunsinger's sawmill and

-the mill, Campbell's house with out-house, a barn at the begining of the Devils Elbow and the general
+out-house, a barn at the beginning of the

-store barely visable.
+visable.

 The Covered bridge across Level Branch creek showing it's reflection in the mill pond.
 See also another photo just below.